-We have established good working relations with a variety of other bodies with similar interests, providing an opportunity for a regular exchange of information and views on issues of mutual concern.
-We have Formal Associate Relations with UNESCO, observer status with the United Nations, associate status with the International Council of Scientific Unions (ICSU) and observer status with the World Intellectual Property Organization (WIPO) and the International Organization for Standardization (ISO).
-We have observer status with the World Trade Organization (WTO).
+We have established good working relations with a variety of other bodies with similar interests. providing an opportunity for a regular exchange of information and views on issues of mutual concern.
+We have formal associate relations with UNESCO, observer status with the United Nations, associate status with the International Council of Scientific Unions (ICSU), and observer status with the World Intellectual Property Organization (WIPO), the International Organization for Standardization (ISO) and with the World Trade Organization (WTO).

 In turn, we have offered consultative status to a number of non-governmental organisations operating in related fields, including the International Publishers Association (IPA).
-We are also members of the International Committee of the Blue Shield (ICBS).
+We are also members of Blue Shield International.